craigdsouza/getRainfallData/README.md

 # 1.getpastRainfallData
 Python script that visits IMD website and downloads hourly station rainfall data as state wise csv files.
 Overcomes limitations of the 'getRainfallData' script mentioned below.
-Note: script does not have automated error handling hence running into an error may require you to restart the script manually.
+Note: script has basic automated error handling, however you should check the final count of files to see if any did not download correctly

 ## Libraries needed
-Beautiful Soup, pandas, datetime, time, random, requests, config
+Beautiful Soup, pandas, datetime, time, requests, config (config is a custom py file for path/to/data/folder)

 ## Variables to be changed
-- 'station' (Line 11)
+- 'station' (Line 32)
-- 'dateStart' and 'dateEnd' (Lines 21 and 22)
+- 'dateStart' and 'dateEnd' (Lines 41 and 42)
 Caution: this script is designed to download at most one month at a time to preserve the file naming conventions.
 Hence 'dateStart' and 'dateEnd' should be the first and last dates of the month for which data is desired.